Couldn’t Build a Better Falls

-The falls are location in the Caruso-Collamore-Carpenter Preserve which is owned by The McLean Game Refuge.
+The falls are located in the Caruso-Collamore-Carpenter Preserve which is owned by The McLean Game Refuge.
 The McLean Game Refuge in Granby is a very large and sprawling tract of undeveloped land.
-(My hikes there, here.)
 It is private, but “unofficially’ connects to trailed properties owned by the Simsbury Land Trust, the Granby Land Trust, the town of Granby, and Holcomb Farm.
 You can reach Carpenter’s Falls from any direction beginning from properties owned by any of these entities.

 You cannot, however, access the falls from your car anymore, as Broad Hill Road is no longer maintained.
 This means that you must hike to the falls now.

 If this sounds a bit confusing, it’s because… it sort of is.
 But this a beautiful part of the state, so it’s worth sorting out.
 What’s funny (to me) is that I hiked McLean ten years ago and thought I’d been to these falls before.
 I hadn’t.
 (Granby has the much more famous Enders Falls which are just a couple miles northwest of Carpenter’s Falls.
 Different stream though.)

 I’m not quite sure what the shortest route to the falls is… I think each gate on each end of Broad Hill Road are both about the same – about ¾ of a mile from either side.
 But we came up from Holcomb Farm on Simsbury Road.